forbes-group/super_hydro/Docs/sphinx-source/Dev/Flask.md

 [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/).

-All communication between the Client and Server is handled through Flask using the Flask-SocketIO Namespace Class `Demonstration`.
+All communication between the Client and Server is handled through Flask using the Flask-SocketIO Namespace Class `ModelNamespace`.
 The internal methods receive Client data keyed to Client `emit` events with names matching the appropriate `on_` method name.

-The Flask-SocketIO namespace (Demonstration) separates the models into internal `dict` keys, which contain all relevant information for the routing of a particular model: Model Name, User Count, Server.
+The Flask-SocketIO namespace (ModelNamespace) separates the models into internal `dict` keys, which contain all relevant information for the routing of a particular model: Model Name, User Count, Server.